 Churros are probably my favorite sweet – their crunchy fried exterior and moist interior is irresistible.
 I’ve tried many churro recipes before and played around with just as many shapes.
 Frying is not a glamorous job and frankly, it’s rather tedious and messy.
 So instead of standing over hot oil, carefully pipping in a couple of churros at a time, I decided to scoop small spoonfuls into the frying oil.
 The results were amazing.
 It’s as if a donut hole married a churro and created a beautiful child!
 Honestly, YUM.

-Heat the oil in a pot until it reaches 350 degrees.
+- Heat the oil about 3 inches deep in a pot until it reaches 350 degrees.
 Then use two spoons to form a ball and drop the dough into the oil.
 Don't make them too big otherwise the inside won't cook.
-Fry in batches for about 1-2 minutes then turn them over and cook for another 1-2 minutes (this will vary depending on the size of the balls).
+Fry in batches for about 1-2 minutes then turn them over and cook for another 1-2 minutes (this will vary depending on the size of the balls)

 (images by HonestlyYUM)